Tehpaartos/Classic-WOW/DruidMacros.md

 /startattack [@mouseover, harm, nodead, form:1][@target, harm, nodead, form:1]
 ```

-100% Safe Bear Consumable or Item Use Macro Example
+Safe(ish) Bear Consumable or Item Use Macro Example (Make sure you  are off the GCD to use)
 ```
 #showtooltip
 /stand